DeepLink-org/DLSlime/docs/roadmap.md

   - ⏳ All2All
 - NVShmem
   - ⏳ Send/Recv
-  - 🚧 AllGather
+  - ✅ AllGather
+  - ⏳ AllReduce
+  - ⏳ All2All
 - CUDA IPC
   - ✅ AllGather
-  - ✅ High performance AllGather using CUDA Multi-Mem
+  - ⚡ High performance AllGather using CUDA Multi-Mem

 ## Torch Wrapper